jeffrom/polyester/README.md

 ## how does it work

 The key concepts are "plans" and "operators".
 Plans are sequences of operations, used to execute commands on an environment.
+Operations are run in order, by plan (plans will probably run concurrently in the future).
+There is a caching strategy similar to the docker layer cache, where, if an operation's state changes, it and every subsequent operation is executed.

 The primary domain language is POSIX shell (though others could be supported without a huge amount of effort).
 Shell scripts are evaluated to generate the execution plan by outputting it to an intermediate format in the local filesystem.

 Operators idempotently execute operations and track state.
 In many cases they extend common linux tools.
 Some example operators: